 The MFA in Fine Arts/Kinetic Imaging expands the field of video art, experimental animation, sound art and emerging media through the production of works of art that explore the artist’s relationship to culture and society.
 Potential works will include media projects that take such forms as the poem, the essay, the video sculpture, and the installation, and that embrace both narrative and experimental approaches.
 In a world that increasingly uses moving images and sounds to communicate information, influence opinion, and push the boundaries of popular entertainment, our program will enable students to produce creative works that contribute to and challenge the rapidly evolving dialogue in media arts.
 It is expected that our graduate students will:

 The Kinetic Imaging MFA is a studio-based, fine art program initiated in the Fall of 2007.
 It is a two-year curriculum of 60 academic credits.
 The program is designed to support 4-8 graduate students.

 Applicants whose lived experiences inform worldviews and/or perspectives about minority group status — including race, ethnicity, gender identity, sexual orientation, religion and disability — are encouraged to apply.
 All applications are evaluated and considered for any available graduate funding awards.

 Deadlines for applications are January 15, with Fall semester admissions only.
-Portfolio requirements are posted here
+International applicants should apply by December 15.

 MFA students have come from a variety of disciplines, from dance, music composition, to ceramics.
 The unifying factor is the migration into moving image and audio environments, be it through installation, performance, interaction or projection.